LinkedIn ad benchmarks are on the menu for this guide.

 If you are reading this article, there is a high possibility that you just placed an ad on LinkedIn, and you’re wondering just how well it is performing against industry standards for 2022.

 It makes sense to ask this question, especially since LinkedIn charges a big fee for these ads.

-To know how well your LinkedIn ads are doing, you have to measure them against certain LinkedIn ad benchmarks in 2022.
+To know how well your LinkedIn ads are doing, you have to measure them against certain LinkedIn ad benchmarks for 2022.

 While these benchmarks are important in analyzing the performance of ads on this social media platform, they are also dependent on the type and format of the ads (text, pictures, videos, etc.)